grafana/grafana-llm-app/src/README.md

 in the [`@grafana/experimental`](https://www.npmjs.com/package/@grafana/experimental)
 package which will communicate with this plugin, if installed.

-First, add the correct version of `@grafana/experimental` to your dependencies in package.json:
+First, add the latest version of `@grafana/experimental` to your dependencies in package.json:

 ```json
 {